Capstone2019-ZAM/LabFiz/README.md

  ###### Laboratory Safety and Inspection Made Easy
  </div>

- # Objective
+ # Introduction
 Workplace and Lab safety is an important aspect of any institution. however, there are no feasible management solutions available.
 LabFiz is a web application, designed to simplify lab inspection and safety management in academic settings.
-LabFiz allows lab wardens to automate assignment process and track inspections, to stay up to date on inspection requirements as required by law.
-LabFiz also provides features such as issue tracking, to enable collaborating on the resolution in a timely manner to avoid any loss.
-With plenty of customizations and administration features, LabFiz is a great tool to manage lab safety.
+LabFiz allows lab inspectors to automate assignment process and track inspections, to stay up to date on inspection requirements as required by their organization.
+LabFiz also provides features such as issue tracking, to enable collaboration and resolve issue in a timely manner.

  # Features